Jean Dubuffet

 Jean Dubuffet's art style

-Dubuffet championed the work of Art Brut artists, believing that their unconventional approach to art offered a more authentic and direct expression of the human experience.
-He incorporated elements of Art Brut into his work, creating sculptures and paintings that emphasized the beauty and power of everyday materials.
+Dubuffet was particularly interested in the concept of Art Brut, or "raw art," which referred to the work of artists who created outside of mainstream cultural institutions.
+He championed the work of Art Brut artists, believing that their unconventional approach offered a more authentic and direct expression of the human experience.
+Dubuffet incorporated elements of Art Brut into his own work, creating sculptures and paintings that emphasized the beauty and power of everyday materials.

 Recognition of Jean Dubuffet